Kamas, Utah: Events

-Kamas is the starting point for the annual High Uintas Classic, a two-day bicycle race that takes place every summer, usually in mid-June.
+Kamas is the starting point for the High Uintas Classic, a two-day bicycle race that takes place every summer, usually in mid-June.
 The race features a mountain stage that takes participants on the Mirror Lake Highway from downtown Kamas over Bald Mountain Pass and into Evanston, Wyoming.
 Part of the route for the final two stages of the 2012 Tour of Utah cycling race went through downtown Kamas.
 The Tour of Utah returned in 2013 and cyclists went through Kamas again during the sixth and final stage.

-Kamas also hosts Fiesta Days, a community celebration on and around July 4 and the 24, the Pioneer Day holiday in Utah.
+Kamas hosts Fiesta Days, a community celebration on and around July 24, Utah's Pioneer Day holiday.
 Fiesta Days includes rodeos, a demolition derby, a parade, and the Miss Fiesta Days beauty/scholarship pageant.

-Also, the city hosts the High Country Classic wrestling tournament every January.
+Kamas hosts the High Country Classic wrestling tournament every January.

+Transportation

+High Valley Transit provides service to Kamas on the 102 to Park City, with three round trips in the morning and three in the afternoon.